 Postlude: Crown Him with Many Crowns

 Subscribe to This Week at Westminster, our weekly e-newsletter:

 At Westminster our desire is to call people into reverent, joyful worship of our triune God through the ordinary means of grace (Reading and Preaching of God's Word, Prayer, Sacraments of Baptism & the Lord's Supper).
 It is through these ordinary means of grace that the lost are called into salvation through repentance and faith in Christ and the people of God are equipped for lives of holy service.
-We would love to have you join us as our guest at any of the ministry programs and activities described here, especially for worship at 10:45 on a Sunday morning.
+We would love to have you join us as our guest at any of the ministry programs and activities described here, especially for worship on a Sunday morning.
 Whatever the occasion, it is our hope that you will find Westminster to be an authentic community of followers of Jesus seeking to love and serve God, one another, our city, and our world.
 Come learn and grow with us as we find our hope in the Gospel, the good news of Jesus.

 I look forward to meeting you,